LANDS OF OPPORTUNITY?

 Taking India as an example, although this country’s industry excels at manufacturing small molecule generics, mammalian cell line production methods for biologicals are relatively less common.
 Consider that the process of developing biologicals using mammalian cell lines is relatively complex, particularly in the initial stages.
 In this respect, western companies have to implement innovative approaches when transferring biologicals manufacturing abroad.

 One successful strategy is to establish the initial stages of manufacturing in the West, and then to transfer the later stages of production to Asia once the early development process has been perfected.
-Arguably, as Asian countries gain more experience in this area and are able to demonstrate to customers a good track record, they will be able to produce biologicals at all stages of the manufacturing process.
+Arguably, as Asian countries gain more experience in this area and are able to demonstrate to customers a good track record, they will be able to produce biologicals at all stages of the manufacturing process and their biotech opportunity will increase.

 In Europe, meanwhile, the EMEA has set up an approval system for biosimilars, under which products are treated on a case-by-case basis.
 The European system thereby allows for inherent differences in biologicals.
 According to this system, some biologicals must undergo clinical trials, while others may only need analytical laboratory and/or animal testing for safety and efficacy.
-10 As the methods for testing, and the underlying regulations evolve, the issues of safety and efficacy of biologicals, including Asian-manufactured products, can be expected to be resolved.
+10 As the methods for testing, and the underlying regulations evolve, the issues of biotech opportunity as it intersects with safety and efficacy of biologicals, including Asian-manufactured products, can be expected to be resolved.

 At least three-quarters of global business is currently conducted in English, but the need for expert translators and interpreters in non¬native English-speaking countries continues to be a major consideration in offshoring.
 This may be less of an issue in the case of Asian¬based senior managers, many of whom can communicate well in English.
 However, it is likely to be a concern for manufacturing plant employees.
-Even in Asian countries where English is spoken as a second language, such as India, the inability to communicate information accurately can lead to costly mistakes.
+Even in Asian countries where English is spoken as a second language, such as India, the inability to communicate information accurately can lead to costly mistakes and really put a damper on biotech opportunity.

 The linguistic challenges encountered in translating manufacturing SOPs into native languages should not be underestimated.
 In addition, clear communication between Asian employees and their opposite numbers in the West is critical to maintaining international sites.
 A number of international contract manufacturing organizations (CMOs) have already transferred biologicals manufacturing to China.